 In my younger days, I had similar experiences (though never with checks that were just a few weeks old).
 I’d write a check, and it would remain un-deposited for several months.
 What a dilemma!
 Should I use the money to buy comic books?
 Or should I keep it in my account in case the check actually goes through?
 Because I toed the line so close to zero, the answer was important.

-In my case, every check was eventually deposited and funds drawn from my account.
+In my case, every check was eventually deposited and funds withdrawn from my account.
 This hurt me twice because I, too, had added the money back into my checkbook.
 Dumb but true.

 When I got home today, I looked up the actual law on stale checks.
 It turns out that a bank can pay or return an old check as it sees fit.
 According to the United States Uniform Commerical Code, a bank is not obliged to pay a check more than six months old.
 Here’s the full text of the guideline: